 CFPB Takes Action Against VyStar for ‘Botched’ Online Banking System Rollout

-The CFPB orders VyStar to pay $1.5 million and refund member fees during system outage in 2022.
+The CFPB orders VyStar to pay $1.5 million and refund member fees during a system outage in 2022.

-The CFPB ordered Jacksonville, Fla.-based VyStar Credit Union ($14.7 billion in assets, 997,469 members) to pay a $1.5 million civil penalty for the credit union’s failed online banking system rollout in 2022.
+The CFPB ordered the Jacksonville, Fla.-based VyStar Credit Union ($14.7 billion in assets, 997,469 members) to pay a $1.5 million civil penalty for the credit union’s failed online banking system rollout in 2022.

 On May 13, 2022 VyStar attempted to switch over to a new online and mobile banking platform.
 The brief outage, as explained to members, was planned to last for two days.
 The outage lasted for more than a week and systems were still not fully functional a month later.
 At the time, members were furious and posted tens-of-thousands of complaints on the credit union’s Facebook page.